Graphic Design 1 Projects

 4. An image of yourself needs to be on the page.
-Use your computer's camera or take your photo from your phone and email it to your school’s Gmail account.
+Use your computer's Photo Booth app to take your photo or email a photo from your phone to your school Gmail account.

 5. Include at least 5 other images, besides your photo.
 You need at least a total of 6 images, but this is bare minimum.